The Heart of Amsterdam

 More informationWaag Futurelab

 Waag Futurelab has been operating at the intersection of art, science, and technology for 30 years.
-Through design research, Waag explores the social and cultural impact of new technologies and their application for social innovation.
-Every month, Waag hosts a variety of workshops and performances where artists, creators, and the public come together to explore and analyze technology.
-Every Thursday, Waag provides free access to its FabLab with 3D printers, laser cutters, and other machines that are usually only available to large factories.
-This way, Waag enables everyone to create and co-design an open, fair, and inclusive future.
+Every month, Waag hosts a variety of workshops and performances where artists, creators and visitors come together to explore technology.

 More informationAbout us